arup-group/mc/README.md

 pytest
 ```

-Although we recomment using a virtual environment as shown above (`virtualenv...` & `source...`), mc requirements are minimal so you may get away with your default environment.
+Although we recomment using a virtual environment as shown above (`virtualenv...` & `source...`), MC requirements are minimal so you may get away with your default environment.

 ## Usage